• Skip to primary navigation

 Fried onion:

-• Peel and chop the onion.
-Heat the oil in a frying pan over medium-high heat and add the onions.
+- Peel and chop 2 medium yellow onions.
+Heat 1 Tablespoon canola in a frying pan over medium-high heat and add the onions.
 Stirring constantly, caramelize the onions until golden.
 Be patient; it may take 15-20 minutes.

 Yeast starter:

-• In a mixing bowl, combine active dry yeast and all-purpose flour.
-Stir the honey or sugar into the lukewarm water and add it to the flour mixture.
+- In a mixing bowl, combine 1 teaspoon active dry yeast and 1 cup all-purpose flour.
+Stir 1 teaspoon honey into 2/3 cup lukewarm water and add it to the flour mixture.
 Mix until well combined.
 Cover with a clean kitchen towel and leave to bloom in a warm place for 30 minutes.

 Yeast dough:

-• Add the rye and all-purpose flours and lukewarm water to the blooming yeast starter.
+- Add 3/4 cup rye flour 2 3/4 cups all-purpose flour and 2/3 cup lukewarm water to the blooming yeast starter.
 Stir briefly.
-Now, add the oil, salt and fried onions.
+Now, add 3 Tablespoons canola, 2 teaspoons salt and fried onions.
 Stir again.

-• Knead the dough carefully.
+- Knead the dough carefully.
 If you're working by hand, turn it out onto a work surface and process for about ten minutes until you get a smooth, elastic dough.
-I used a stand mixer with a dough hook.
-There, I let the dough knead on low speed for ten minutes.
+I used a kitchen stand mixer with a dough hook.
+I put the dough in a mixing bowl and let the mixer knead the dough on low speed for ten minutes.

 Shaping and baking the rolls:

-• Grease your baking pan with a solid fat such as Crisco or soft butter.
+- Grease a baking pan with 1/2 Tablespoon solid fat such as Crisco or soft butter.
 It is not necessary to line the pan with parchment paper or flour it.

-• In a bowl, beat an egg with a fork.
+- In a bowl, beat 1 egg with a fork.
 Brush the surface of each roll generously with the egg wash.

 Notes